bruel-gabrielsson/TopologyLayer/README.md

 __Warning:__ the persistence computation currently assumes that the complex is acyclic at the end of the filtration in order to precompute the number of barcode pairs.

+# Note on GPU use

+You can use `topologylayer` with tensors that are on GPUs.
+However, because the persistent homology calculation takes place on CPU, there will be some overhead from memory movement.

 # (Deprecated) Dionysus Drivers